eScienceLab/eScienceLab.github.io/_projects/tre-fx.md

 However, it is hard for a researcher to perform analysis across multiple TREs – for example when data is to be analysed across geographical or governance boundaries, such as devolved healthcare data from across different nations of the UK.
 Yet this ability is urgently needed.
 Analysis across a federation of TREs would enable timely analysis of data scattered across the UK to answer urgent questions, as we needed in the COVID-19 pandemic.

-The technologies and standards we need to be able to do this are available now – they do not need to be invented.
-TRE-FX is assembling leading technology providers from ELIXIR-UK and Health Data Research UK (HDR UK) with three TRE providers and two leading analysis platforms.

-The project will show through a real demonstration how we can use secure research objects to move between TREs while still supporting the Five Safes principles that govern and protect sensitive data – all overseen by public representatives.
-Research objects are a standardised way of describing and packaging the digital information needed (but not the data itself) to pose a research question and report the answer.
+The project built a demonstration of how we can use secure research objects to move between TREs while still supporting the Five Safes principles that govern and protect sensitive data – all overseen by public representatives.
+[Research Objects](activities/researchobject/) are a standardised way of describing and packaging the digital information needed (but not the data itself) to pose a research question and report the answer.

-The impact will be a step change for how researchers can safely run analyses across data stored in many locations, and for how data providers from any sector can safely implement this using technology and standards we already have today.

 ## Approach

-[**TRE-FX**](https://trefx.uk/) is assembling leading technology providers from [ELIXIR-UK](https://elixiruknode.org/) and [HDR UK](https://www.hdruk.ac.uk/), with three TRE providers and two leading analysis platforms to show through a real reference implementation how we can use secure Research Objects to move between TREs while still supporting the [Five Safes principles](https://ukdataservice.ac.uk/help/secure-lab/what-is-the-five-safes-framework/) that govern and protect patient data; all overseen by patient representatives.
+[**TRE-FX**](https://trefx.uk/) assembled leading technology providers from [ELIXIR-UK](https://elixiruknode.org/) and [HDR UK](https://www.hdruk.ac.uk/), with three TRE providers and two leading analysis platforms to show through a real reference implementation how we can use secure Research Objects to move between TREs while still supporting the [Five Safes principles](https://ukdataservice.ac.uk/help/secure-lab/what-is-the-five-safes-framework/) that govern and protect patient data; all overseen by patient representatives.

-The impact will be a step change for how researchers can safely combine data from many sources, and for how data providers from any sector can safely implement this using technology and standards we already have today.
+This is potentially a step change for how researchers can safely combine data from many sources, and for how data providers from any sector can safely implement this using technology and standards we already have today.

 * Principal investigator: Professor Carole Goble, University of Manchester